kelly-olsson/imCHEAP/README.md

 # Risks
 Because we use free APIs in our project, they are subject to instability and termination of service.
 This issue can be solved by purchasing a subscription to a more reliable API service.
-API keys are also exposed in the source code.
-The code base is set as private, but there is still a chance that it can be leaked.